 Federally Threatened and Endangered Species Permitting

 The Endangered Species Act (ESA) of 1973 regulates activities affecting plants and animals designated as endangered or threatened, and the habitats they depend on for survival.
-Activities affecting protected species and their habitats may be authorized by a permit from the U.S. Fish and Wildlife Service or the National Marine Fisheries Service (NMFS).
+A permit from the U.S. Fish and Wildlife Service or the National Marine Fisheries Service may authorize activities affecting protected species and their habitats.
 The wood stork, red-cockaded woodpecker, West Indian manatee, Florida bonneted bat, and Florida panther are a few of the threatened and endangered species occurring in the Southeast U.S.

 State Protected Species Permitting